saltstack/salt-user-guide/docs/topics/scheduler.rst

 Scheduling jobs
 ===============

 Salt’s scheduling system allows incremental executions on minions or the master.
-The schedule system exposes the execution of any execution function on minions or any runner on the master.
+The schedule system exposes the execution of any execution function on minions, or any runner on the master.

 Scheduling can be enabled by multiple methods:

-* Schedule option in either the master or minion configuration files.
-These require the master or minion application to be restarted in order for the schedule to be implemented.
+* ``schedule`` option in either the master or minion configuration files.
+These require the master or minion application to be restarted for the schedule to be implemented.
 * Minion pillar data.
 Schedule is implemented by refreshing the minion’s pillar data, for example by using ``saltutil.refresh_pillar``.
-* The schedule state or schedule module A scheduled run has no output on the minion unless the configuration is set to info level or higher.
-Refer to minion-logging-settings.
+* The schedule state or schedule module.
+A scheduled run has no output on the minion unless the configuration is set to info level or higher.
+Refer to ``minion-logging-settings``.

-States are executed on the minion, as all states are.
+States are executed on the minion.
 You can pass positional arguments and provide a YAML dictionary of named arguments.

 ..
 Note::

     The scheduler executes different functions on the master and minions.
-When running on the master the functions reference runner functions, when running on the minion the functions specify execution functions.
+When running on the master, the functions reference runner functions.
+When running on the minion, the functions specify execution functions.

 Declaring scheduled jobs
 ________________________